Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/README.md

 ### Things to check on Party Finder

-- Check the marker order for Hyperdimensional Slash (some groups do S→N)
+- Check the marker order for Hyperdimensional Slash (some groups do S→N).
+- Check the Playstation positions (there are many variants).

 ## English
-This is the macro that has been going around PF since the beginning:
 ```
 　Adelphel：ST　Grinnaux：MT
 【Holy Bladedance】Tether → MT + invuln